asmundh/Progsek/README.md

 https://docs.docker.com/install/linux/linux-postinstall/

+## Run

+$ docker-compose up

-### Build & Run
+### Build / Rebuild

+Upon changes in the code the docker image must be built again for the changes to take effect.
+Some changes might not get reflected even on build, which is when the --force-recreate attribute can be used.

-$ docker-compose up --build
+$ docker-compose up --build --force-recreate

-### Prune/Recreate
+### Prune / Recreate
-If you need a fresh rebuild in case of startup issues use this command (WARNING this will remove all your docker images)
+If you need a completely fresh rebuild (WARNING this will remove all your docker images).
+This will reset the images including the database which is not necessary affected by only rebuilding the images

 $ docker system prune -a

-$ docker-compose up --build
+$ docker-compose up

 # Deploy locally

+Running the application outside of containers might be useful for development because the images does not need to be rebuilt for every change in the code.

-Prerequisites:
+## Prerequisites:

 mysql

-python3
+python 3.6.8 or higher

 src/app/requirements.txt

-### Run Datatbase:
+## Run Datatbase:

 Launch mysql at default port (3306)

 $ systemctl start mysqld